Mr. Sandman (Grimm): Viewers

 The episode was viewed by 5.00 million people, earning a 1.4/4 in the 18–49 rating demographics on the Nielson ratings scale, ranking second on its timeslot and fifth for the night in the 18–49 demographics, behind a rerun of Shark Tank, Malibu Country, 20/20, and Last Man Standing.
-This was an slight increase in viewership from the previous episode, which was watched by 4.91 million viewers with a 1.4/5.
+This was a slight increase in viewership from the previous episode, which was watched by 4.91 million viewers with a 1.4/5.
 This means that 1.4 percent of all households with televisions watched the episode, while 4 percent of all households watching television at that time watched it.
 With DVR factoring in, the episode was watched by 7.39 million viewers with a 2.4 ratings share in the 18–49 demographics.

 Critical reviews

 "Mr. Sandman" received positive reviews.
 The A.V.
 Club's Kevin McFarland gave the episode a "B−" grade and wrote, "Unfortunately, Grimm's tendency to cherry-pick folktale elements doesn't work as well with Hofmman's story.
 Strip-mining for a few scary features, instead of using the story as a strong foundation, or as the launching point for a departure in narrative style, yields a basic case of the week plot with some scary elements, but with a disappointing lack of ambition.
 That's par for the course with Grimm, but when using such ripe source material, it makes the unremarkable goals of the show much more underwhelming."

 Nick McHatton from TV Fanatic, gave a 4.0 star rating out of 5, stating: "'Mr. Sandman' didn't bring any dreams or cute things to Portland.
 This is Grimm, after all.
 Why bring dreams when you can bring death and blindness?
 The case of the week proved to be one of the greater investigations of Grimm Season 2.
 The idea of a man stealing the sight of people who are in periods of grief and, literally, having them lose their way all so he can find his own is pretty compelling."

 Shilo Adams from TV Overmind, wrote: "Grossest episode of Grimm yet?
 I don’t mind a little gore, but the eye scooping and what happened to Kelly in the hospital were both disturbing."

 Josie Campbell from TV.com wrote, "The short scenes with Adalind and Renard weren't enough to satisfy, especially since I care way more about the Royal machinations and inner workings of the Wesen world than I do about a lone monster criminal.
 The complex mythology is the best thing about this show, yet the writers seem to think we tune in for the boring, formulaic crime aspect.
 With most of Season 2 now behind us, Grimm is still trying to decide what type of series it's going to be."